fkyprianou/deved-platform/content/blog/en/receive-outbound-sms-delivery-receipts.md

 ---
-title: Receive Outbound SMS Delivery Receipts
+title: Receive Outbound SMS Delivery Receipts With Python
 description: Learn how to ensure that your SMS messages are being delivered with Messages API and the message status feature.
 This tutorial shows how to build a Python Flask app to receive delivery receipts.